backdoer/data-structures/wiki/cyl_paul_hovley.md

 ## PYTHON EXAMPLES
 ##Passing objects by reference Example
-this example demonstrates that Python passes objects by reference, meaning that if an object is passed to a method, any modification done to that object inside of the method it was passed to, will modify both the object inside the method and outside.
+this example test if Python passes and assigns objects, strings, and primitives by reference or by value, meaning that if an object is passed to a method, any modification done to that object inside of the method it was passed to, will modify both the object inside the method and outside.
 ```python